gvwilson/sensibleadventures/nardica/nardica.md

 "Captain," the one who had been holding Iffy acknowledged without either agreeing or disagreeing.

 "An' you," Uncle Jack glared at Iffy and pointed his gaff hook forward.
-You get back about your chores or I swear..."
+"You get back about your chores or I swear..."
 With a final glower at all and sundry he turned and stalked back toward the bow.

 "Come on," Wales said quietly, putting his hand on Iffy's arm.
 She slumped and nodded.
 Head down, she followed him back to the hatch and climbed down the